 If posture had a poster child, it would have been Audrey Hepburn.
 She sat elegantly, bolt upright, with her legs in perfect alignment.

-Good posture doesn’t only look refined, it’s good for you.
-A slouching spine will give you a pain in the neck and back and deter from concentrating on your exam.
-Sit as straight as possible with your feet on the floor and the core of your body centered in the chair.
+Good posture doesn’t only look refined; it’s good for you.
+For example, a slouching spine will give you pain in the neck and back and deter you from concentrating on your exam.
+Instead, sit as straight as possible with your feet on the floor and the core of your body centered in the chair.
 You’ll likely perform and feel better.

 Dress well, test well

 We’ve all heard about first impressions about what we wear influencing other people’s perceptions of us, but what about our perceptions of ourselves?
-Carly Heltinger, author of the book Freshman 50 states, “Dressing well can instill self-confidence which is necessary for test-taking.”
+Carly Heitlinger, author of the book Freshman 50, states, “Dressing well can instill self-confidence which is necessary for test-taking.”

 Dress well and test well.